cosmos/cosmos-sdk/PENDING.md

  - [types] #2776 Improve safety of `Coin` and `Coins` types.
 Various functions and methods will panic when a negative amount is discovered.
  - #2815 Gas unit fields changed from `int64` to `uint64`.
+ - #2821 Codespaces are now strings
+ - #2779 Introduce `ValidateBasic` to the `Tx` interface and call it in the ante handler.

 * Tendermint
  - #2796 Update to go-amino 0.14.1